willdurand/willdurand.github.io/_posts/2012-11-06-testing-capistrano-recipes-for-dummies.md

 subject { @configuration }
 ```

-It tells RSpec what we are doing the tests on.
-Instead of writing something
+It tells RSpec what we are going to test.
+Instead of writing something like:
-like:

 ```ruby
 it { @configuration.should have_run('pwd') }